-Cauliflower and Sweet Potatoes in Roasted Red Pepper Mole is a lively Mexican-inspired vegetarian dish with complex flavors!
-You won’t miss the meat!
+Cauliflower and Sweet Potatoes in Roasted Red Pepper Mole is a hearty, lively Mexican-inspired vegan dish with complex flavors!

 The best and tastiest roasted red bell pepper is one that you roast yourself.
 It’s not a complicated process, it’s just time-consuming.

 Tips for roasting peppers:

 You can roast peppers under a broiler, but you’ll need to watch them closely.
 Another roasting option is to hold them over a gas flame, but that takes too much time for me.
 I prefer a hands-off method, so instead, here’s what I do: